BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_componentsJSX.erb.md

  );
 ~~~

- Both sets of code above generate the same thing, however the JSX approach is a little more direct.
+ Both code blocks above generate the same thing, however the JSX approach is a little more direct.
 This is why many React developers choose to take advantage of JSX in their code.

- JSX is actually closer to JavaScript than it is to html, so there are a few things to note:
+ JSX is actually closer to JavaScript than it is to HTML, so there are a few things to note:
   * className is used to add css classes
   * in JSX, properties and methods are camelCase, like onClick
   * self-closing tags need to end in a slash